 Providing a taste of paradise to the City of Brotherly Love, the Florida Keys & Key West Cook-Off offered 24 contestants the chance to face-off for a trip to the beautiful Florida Keys.
-Hosted here at The Restaurant School at Walnut Hill College, this unique event brought together some of Philadelphia’s top food influencers, chefs, and bartenders.
+Hosted here at Walnut Hill College, this unique event brought together some of Philadelphia’s top food influencers, chefs, and bartenders.
 Amidst the food and frenzy, four of Philadelphia’s hardest working and most talented bartenders were invited to stir and shake up their best Keys-inspired cocktail.
 Here’s what they came up with.

 Nickolas Brozek – Dim Sum House